 And the hyena took the blackened perspiration of her armpits, she put it into the !haken.

 Sweat is a natural body product, a sign of effort, but it had soured.
 Effort had regressed to become envy.
 The germs of consciousness were falsified by envy and they, in turn, would further degrade consciousness.

 And they gave to !Ko-g!nuing-tara of the !haken.
 And !Ko-g!nuing-tara exclaimed, she said to her younger sister: “Thou shalt leave this !haken alone; I will be the one who eats it.
 For, thou art the one who shalt take care of the child.
 For, this !haken, its smell is not nice.”

 The Lynx chose consciously to eat the poisoned !haken.
-(We know she was conscious because first she arranged for a baby sitter!)
+(We know she was conscious because first she arranged for a baby-sitter!)
 Why this Christ-like choice?
 Individuation necessarily provokes envy.
-An individuating person must metabolize envy's poison.
+An individuating person must be prepared to metabolize envy’s poison.

 Now Lynx lost her identity to the hyena.